SUBJECT: Curriculum Changes and New Degree Programs or Majors

 - Departments proposing new degree programs or majors should contact the AVCAA & DGS to obtain guidelines for preparation of these proposals.
-The department should also allow adequate time to complete the approval process through the UT Board of Trustees, the Tennessee Higher Education Commission (THEC), other state agencies (such as the Department of Education or a health-related board), and any accrediting agencies including the SACS COC.
+The department should also allow adequate time to complete the approval process through the UT Board of Trustees, the Tennessee Higher Education Commission (THEC), other state agencies (such as the Department of Education or a health-related board), and any accrediting agencies including SACSCOC.

 - New minors and concentrations only require approval through the level of Chancellor.

 - A copy of this policy shall be